 Local network privacy

-You can now control whether the apps installed on your Apple mobile device have permission to connect with devices on your local network via Settings > Privacy > Local Network.
+It’s up to you to control whether the apps installed on your Apple mobile device have permission to connect with devices on your local network via Settings > Privacy > Local Network.
 From there, you can toggle access for apps that request permission, and all communication with the local network is blocked until you grant permission.
 A pop-up is displayed the first time you open an app asking for permission.

-Private Wi-Fi Address
+Private Wi-Fi address